lauraclay/infrared-bird-box/README.md

 Press `Ctrl - C` when you want to exit.

-##Step 2: Wiring up the Infrared LED
+##Step 2: Wiring up the infrared LED

 The intention is to have a single infrared LED illuminating the inside of the bird box, to allow the Pi NoIR camera to see something.
 The 890nm IR LED is an identical component to the ones found inside TV remote controls.
 The only difference is that we're going to keep it on constantly to facilitate the live stream.

 First check that you have all the required parts to do this:

 * **Female** to **Female** jumper wires, at least 3
-* 220 Ohm Resistor
+* 220 Ohm resistor
 * Infrared LED 5mm 890nm

 You should do this with the Raspberry Pi turned off and unplugged from the mains for safety.
 Use the following command to shut down the Pi: